 This would be followed by a second call (second EPI phase) of 40 million Euros planned for the WP 2020.
 In the meantime, the EuroHPC JU was established in October 2018 and all the ICT-LEIT calls related to High Performance Computing (HPC) were transferred to the EuroHPC JU, including the budget of 40 million Euros that was foreseen for the EPI Phase 2 in LEIT-ICT WP 2020.
-As a result, in the H2020 Work Programme2018-2020 Topic ICT-14-2020: Co-designing Extreme Scale Demonstrators (EsD) in the Framework Partnership Agreement in European low-power microprocessor technologies (Phase 2) has been removed from the Work Programme in view of the transfer of High Performance Computing activities in 2019 and 2020 to the EuroHPC Joint Undertaking.
+As a result, in the H2018-2020 Topic ICT-14-2020: Co-designing Extreme Scale Demonstrators (EsD) in the Framework Partnership Agreement in European low-power microprocessor technologies (Phase 2) has been removed from the Work Programme in view of the transfer of High Performance Computing activities in 2019 and 2020 to the EuroHPC Joint Undertaking.

-8 FPA Framework Partnership Agreement in European low-power microprocessor technologies (Ref: 800928) for that purpose.
+FPA Framework Partnership Agreement in European low-power microprocessor technologies (Ref: 800928) for that purpose.
 The EuroHPC Joint Undertaking will become a co-signatory in this FPA.

-- b) Development of low-power Processing System Units for application acceleration.
-Generate their functional and non-functional requirements (using relevant representative benchmarks/applications) and design their architecture to accelerate specific applications such as edge and embedded automotive applications or other emerging applications.
-The applications must have high-volume potential.
-Processing Units will be realised as standalone components, distributed collaborating systems or IP-blocks, and will include stand-alone open RISC V hardware approaches for accelerators with connectivity not limited to the EPI processing units, addressing a large number of application areas.
-Work in this topic is required to interface with topic a) in order to achieve maximum interoperability (including IP-block interfacing) and roadmap synchronisation. - c) Validation of the first generation of low-power Processing System Units developed in Phase 1 (and Phase 2).
-Finalize the required firmware and system software leveraging, as much as possible, on open source efforts and solutions; development and integration of the boards/blades and test benches to demonstrate the processing units and accelerators developed in Phase 1 (and Phase 2) of EPI with the porting of representative sets of real-life kernels for the chosen application(s).
-This will address also the integration and interconnection of the EPI hardware ecosystem with other approaches. - d) Support for a hardware and software development platform common to different processor and accelerator types.
+developed in Phase 1 (and Phase 2) of EPI with the porting of representative sets of real-life kernels for the chosen application(s).
+This will address also the integration and interconnection of the EPI hardware ecosystem with other approaches.

+d) Support for a hardware and software development platform common to different processor and accelerator types.
 This platform should be accessible by a wide range of interested parties.
 Support should also be directed towards maximising early on the uptake by users of processor and accelerator technology developed in Phases 1 and 2 of EPI for testing purposes.